 doctorate level programs

 Berlin Centre for Advanced Studies in Arts and Sciences (BAS), DFG-Graduiertenkolleg „Das Wissen der Kuenste", Graduate School, Hybrid Plattform

 subject areas for exchange students

 The UdK Berlin offers various mobility programs such as ERASMUS + or bilateral agreements (exchange overseas).
-Almost each course of study allows a one- or even two-semester exchange with its partnerships to more than 170 partner universities in Europe and world wide.
+Almost each course of study allows a one- or even two-semester exchange with its partnerships of more than 170 partner universities in Europe and world wide.